Imagine if you could go back and make something online before the Internet blew up.

 For instance, many projects set aside a chunk of their token supply to fund long-term development, and developers tend to maintain sizeable investment positions in projects they work on.
 This creates a clear incentive for developers to create better systems and applications – if the project does well, so does their portfolio.

 DecentralHacks is an opportunity for anyone – even novice developers – to take their first steps into the world of blockchain development.
-Between September 13 and October 1, participants will have the chance to interact with some of the most experienced developers in the blockchain industry during the events, giving them a better understanding of what it takes to build the technology, create applications atop it, and receive some guidance on getting there.
+Between September 13 and October 1, participants will have the chance to interact with some of the most experienced developers in the industry, giving them a better understanding of what it takes to develop for blockchain, and some guidance on how to get there.

 Blockchain is a cumulative global effort by millions of people from different backgrounds, and DecentralHacks is all about promoting more collaboration.
 Centuries later, when humanity looks back on the most important events of the past, the advent of the Internet and blockchain technology will likely be weighed as equals.